Martial Arts Institute Socorro

 He also earned his Bachelor of Science degree and pursued graduate studies in physical education and strength and conditioning theory at New Mexico State University.

-OUR REVERED TEACHER, A LIVING TREASURE
+REVERED TEACHER, LIVING TREASURE

 "If we get knocked down seven times,